Alessio-Olivieri/WasaPhoto/README.md

+## What is this?
+This is the website made for the course of Web And Software Architecture to which i scored [30L/30](https://en.wikipedia.org/wiki/Academic_grading_in_Italy#University).
+The website provides the following functions according to the [homework specifications](https://github.com/Alessio-Olivieri/WasaPhoto/blob/master/Homework%20specifications/Project%20specifications.pdf):
+* Login
+* Change username
+* Upload/Delete photo
+* Like/Unlike photo
+* Comment/Uncomment photo
+* Follow/Unfollow user
+* Ban/Unban user
+* User Profile

 ## Project structure

 * `cmd/` contains all executables; Go programs here should only do "executable-stuff", like reading options from the CLI/env, etc.